engineyard/ey-docs/pages/account-collaboration.md

 ### Can we assign specific permissions to individual users in each account?

-Currently there are no per-user permissions in Engine Yard AppCloud.
+Currently there are no per-user permissions in Engine Yard Cloud.
 Each user for an account has access to all environments on that account.
 The only special permissions are the ability to change payment information and cancel the account, which is granted to the creator user.

 ### Can we change the creator user for an account?